Don't miss the seminars with these local and national pros at the show!

 Working in the fishing industry as a Marketing Director, outdoor writer and seminar speaker, John enjoys the opportunity of sharing the adventure, magic and camaraderie of a sport that takes him to some of the most beautiful places on earth.

 Mark is an accomplished angler, guide, and marine electronics educator with years of on-the-water knowledge and fishing experience.
-As an Engineer by trade, his approach to fishing is more technical than most, but he also has the ability to translate that technology in a manner easy for one to understand.
+His approach to fishing is more technical than most, but he also has the ability to translate that technology in a manner easy for one to understand.
 He presents numerous seminars and classes both on and off the water in the Midwest and Canada, with the concentration being how to use today’s technology to catch more fish.

-The presentation will be Probing the Deep Structure on Lake Geneva for Big Fish.
-Mark fishes this deep clear water lake throughout the year.
-He will present a few of techniques he uses while scouting structure to locate and catch big fish throughout the seasons.
+The presentation will be Adapting to the Ever Changing Lake Geneva.
+Mark fishes this deep clear water lake throughout the year and he will be discussing the changes in habitat and game fish that are evolving this great body of water.
+He will also present a few of techniques and technologies he uses while scouting structure to locate and catch big fish throughout the seasons.

-Mark’s sponsors include: Alumacraft, St. Croix, Cabela’s, Mercury, MotorGuide, Dr. Sonar, Lowrance, Navionics, P-Line, and Optima.
+Mark’s sponsors include: Alumacraft, St. Croix Rod, Cabela’s, Mercury, MotorGuide, Dr. Sonar, Lowrance, Navionics, Optima and P-Line.
 Learn more about Mark at www.structure-fishing.com.
 O’Neill’s seminar is presented on behalf of Walleyes Unlimited USA and Lake Geneva Fishing Club.
 Stop by and visit the clubs at booth 906 and 901.